 Big Tip when Furnishing your Rental Property.

 If you decide to furnish a rental property (or move out and leave all your furniture there), a premium rent is only achieved when it is styled with coordinated finishes.

-It’s also better if the apartment is not only furnished but has a fully fitted kitchen (crockery, cutlery, pots and pans, glassware, etc) and laundry (iron, mop, broom, brushes) as well as modern whitegoods.
-The objective is to fit out the apartment so someone can move in, just with their suitcase, and nothing much else (apart from linen).
+It’s also better if the apartment is not only furnished but it is fully fitted.
+Kitchen (crockery, cutlery, pots and pans, glassware, etc) and laundry (iron, mop, broom, brushes) as well as modern whitegoods.
+The objective is to fit out the apartment so someone can move in.
+Just with their suitcase, and nothing much else (apart from linen).

 Why to leave the furniture in your apartment.

-Obviously achieving a higher rent is the primary driver to lease an apartment furnished with the premium anywhere from $50-$100 per week.
-Interestingly this wasn’t the case during Covid when the long-term rental market was flooded with furnished apartments, (normally used for short stay like Airbnb or Stayz) but the long term furnished market is now back in balance.
+Obviously achieving a higher rent is the primary driver to lease an apartment furnished.
+The rent premium can be anywhere from $50-$100 per week.
+Interestingly this wasn’t the case during Covid.
+When the long-term rental market was flooded with furnished apartments, (normally used for short stay like Airbnb or Stayz) there was no furnished premuim.
+Now the long term furnished market is now back in balance.

-Some other benefits are, if you are just going for 6 months it is really hard to lease an unfurnished apartment for anything less than 12 months and remember, some costs may be amortised or expensed in your tax return.
+Some other benefits are, if you are just going for 6 months it is really hard to lease an unfurnished apartment for anything less than 12 months.
+Also remember, some costs may be amortised or expensed in your tax return.

 What are the costs and reasons not to furnish your rental apartment?

-If you are moving out and leaving your furniture behind then you don’t have the normal cost of furnishing it, depending on what you need to buy in your new place.
+If you are moving out and leaving your furniture behind then you don’t have the normal cost of furnishing it.
+However you may then need to buy furniure in your new place.
 Otherwise, don’t underestimate how much it costs to furnish an apartment properly (and keep it maintained).

 There will inevitably be wear and tear so be prepared to replace some items if / when you return to your home or within your investment horizon.
 Remember if the apartment is leased with a washing machine and it breaks down it needs to be replaced by the owner.